MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/development/environments/collisionenv.md

 Environment.Insert(this);
 ```

-This example takes place in the initialization method of an character `Player`.
+This example takes place in the initialization method of a character `Player`.
 The character has a property `Position`.
-This property is initialized with a random position that consists of a tuple (x,y).
+This property is initialized with a random position that consists of a tuple $(x,y)$.
 Once the character has a defined position, it can be placed on the `Environment` by calling the environment's `Insert(<object reference>)` method and passing a reference to the character.

 ### Remove an existing object